symbiotic-data/symbiotic-data.github.io/README.md

 - PureScript
   - [symbiote test suite](https://pursuit.purescript.org/package/purescript-symbiote)

-There are plans for implementations for:
+There are planned implementations for:

 - JavaScript (by use of the PureScript implementation)
 - Rust